 At Culture Amp we deal with hundreds of different survey types as well as numerous minor variations.
-To keep things simple, we think about different classifications of survey.
+To keep things simple, we think about different classifications of a survey, based on when the survey is being run, and why.

 Baseline surveys are probably what most people think of when they hear the term "Annual Employee Survey".
 We tend to avoid getting locked into the mindset of only surveying annually.
 Many fast-moving organizations survey their employees every quarter.
 Theses surveys tend to be longer and cover a broad range of topics for the organization.
 However, we still recommend keeping to a maximum of 50 questions.
 This should be able to be completed in 5-10 minutes.
 Irrespective of the frequency, baseline surveys are still vital.
 These surveys establish a strong, comprehensive understanding of the culture at your organization.
 The baseline survey measures employee engagement as the primary outcome.
 This is the thing you want to understand and improve.
 We call this your "index".
 Generally this will include questions such as "I am proud to work at ACME".
 In addition the survey should establish how employees feel about the major aspects of your culture.
 Questions are grouped around a variety of topics.
 Example topics include Leadership, Strategy, Company Performance, Collaboration, Learning and Development.
 In the baseline, you'll get a measure of all these topics.
 However, you will also use driver analysis to highlight hot spots.
 Driver analysis tells you which of your topic questions are most strongly correlated with engagement.
 It is calculated from your employee response data by examining the patterns between how employees responded to the engagement questions compared with how they responded to the other questions in your survey.
 In addition to driver analysis, you'll usually include comparisons to the relevant industry benchmarks.
 This lets you know where you stand against your peers and competitors.
 What you see as a "low score" on a particular question might not be that unusual compared to the industry as a whole.
 Baseline Surveys most commonly use the confidential format.